Like many people, our hiking adventures have never been as frequent or as vital as they have been during the COVID-19 era.

 Thankfully, our location near the foothills of the Blue Ridge Mountains has given us plenty of opportunity to explore the region.

-To the end, we’ve tested and reviewed more than 40 new products to assemble this list of the Best Hiking Gear for 2021, from tents, backpacks, daypacks, and sleeping bags to clothing, tech gear, and more!
+To the end, we’ve tested and reviewed more than 40 new products to assemble this list of the Best Hiking Gear, from tents, backpacks, daypacks, and sleeping bags to clothing, tech gear, and more!

 Tents & Hammocks